 ABOUT US

-Past / Future / Art is a memory culture platform that carries out commemorative, research, and art projects and establishes discussion programs to engage broader audiences to work through the past
+Past / Future / Art is a memory culture platform that carries out commemorative, research, and art projects and establishes discussion programs to engage broader audiences in working through the past

 What we do

-The project was established in 2019 in partnership with forumZFD (The Civil Peace Service) in Ukraine.
+The project was founded in 2019 by the NGO Cultural Practices in partnership with forumZFD (The Civil Peace Service) in Ukraine.
+You can learn here more about the core values of our project.

 Oksana Dovgopolova